White-Link/UnsupervisedScalableRepresentationLearningTimeSeries/README.md

    the UCR archive) (see usage below);
  - `combine_uea.py` file: combines learned pairs of (encoder, classifier) for the UEA archive) (see usage below);
+ - `sparse_labeling.ipynb` file: file containing code to reproduce the results of training an SVM on our representations for different numbers of available labels;
  - `HouseholdPowerConsumption.ipynb` file: Jupyter notebook containing
    experiments on the Individual Household Electric Power Consumption dataset.